WigglyEyes: Inferring Eye Movements from Keypress Data: : Modeling Approach

-The similarity loss ensures that the predicted fixations closely match the ground truth human data in positions and durations.
-It is a combination of two terms: the mean squared error (MSE) loss and the Multi-match similarity loss term, which is hand-coded based on the multi-match similarity and captures the spatial-temporal similarity between the predicted and true gaze paths \cite{dewhurst2012depends}.
-The overall position loss is defined as:

-where the first term is the MSE between the predicted gaze trail's coordinates plus durations and that of the ground truth trail.
-Specifically, $L_{gt}$ is the number of fixations in the ground truth gaze movement; $f^{\text{pred}}_{i}$ is the predicted gaze point with coordinates and fixation duration; $f^{\text{gt}}_{i}$ is the ground truth gaze point with coordinates and fixation duration.
-The second term captures the similarity between the predicted and actual gaze paths. $\text{Sim}_{\text{MultiMatch}}$ is the position, duration and length similarity used in MultiMatch similarity~\cite{dewhurst2012depends}, which capture the characteristic of position, duration and moving distance of fixation points in the trail.
+Fixation similarity loss $\mathcal{L}_{\text{sim}}$ ensures that the predicted fixations closely match the ground truth human data in positions and durations.
+It is a combination of two terms: the mean squared error (MSE) loss and the Multi-match similarity loss term, which is hand-coded based on the multi-match similarity and captures the spatial-temporal similarity between the predicted and true gaze paths \cite{dewhurst2012depends}; Scanpath length loss $\mathcal{L}_{\text{len}}$ is designed to make the model more likely to predict a similar number of fixations as humans, which is defined as: $\mathcal{L}_{\text{len}} = \frac{1}{N} \sum_{i=1}^{N} \text{BCE}(s_i, \hat{s}_i)$, where \text{BCE} is the binary cross-entropy loss, $N$ is the number of maximum length of possible gaze points in the sequence, $s_i$ is the predicted padding logits and the true padding labels $\hat{s}_i$; Finger guidance loss $\mathcal{L}_{\text{f}}$ with two components, where the first term minimizes spatial discrepancy in visual guidance, while the second measures the discrepancy between the counts of the fixations falling in the window of predicted gaze movement and human gaze movement; Visual validation loss $\mathcal{L}_{\text{v}}$ encourages predicted gaze to mimic human behavior of switching between keyboard and text areas using two components, where the first aligns proofreading duration, while the second measures the discrepancy between the number of predicted gaze fixations on the text area and the number of gaze fixations on the text area.